iqfareez/light_lux_flutter/README.md

 A simple Flutter app measuring current light intensity.

+> [!NOTE]
+> Not yet tested on iOS.
+If you would like to run this project on iOS, run `flutter create . --platforms ios` in the project directory.

 ## Download the app

 <a href='https://play.google.com/store/apps/details?id=com.fareez.lightLux&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width="300"/></a>